 You may spend your whole life set on the idea of your perfect match- That hypothetical person that would meet all your requirements and make your life complete.
 I hate to say it so bluntly, but you may be wrong.
 Often our checklist of ideal traits doesn’t include “a person that truly knows me, makes me happy to be myself, and works with me to build a beautiful relationship.”
-But ultimately the people that make us feel most fulfilled in our lives are the ones that make us feel good about who we are and energize us to follow our passions.
+But ultimately the people that will make us feel most fulfilled in our lives are the ones that make us feel good for who we are and give us energy to follow our passions.
 It can be hard to let go of ideals, but by starting with an open mind you may find your best relationships in the most unexpected of places.

 I should balance this by adding that attraction is definitely important for a romantic relationship; romance is not something to be forced.
 But though a lot of attraction is psychological, it isn’t completely hardwired.
 This BBC article by Crystal Ponti expresses this idea well by pointing out that the media, other’s opinions, and even how long we look at someone, can have an effect on who we find attractive.
 Research has also shown that attractiveness is more than just visual – a good personality can contribute a lot to someone’s desirability.
 In other words, starting with rigid goals may prevent you from seeing something great right in front of you.

 This is a tough one to dissect because relationships are dependent on two people contributing to the ‘garden’, so it can be hard to differentiate conditions from realistic expectations.
 If one person, say a roommate or partner, expects you to share the load when it comes to cleaning dishes, or they want you to be kind to their friends, then this is a fairly realistic expectation.
 But if one person expects expensive gifts or for continuous favours in return for their friendship, then it can definitely be problematic.